Joanneyoung01/sb-assignment/README.md

 ## My approach:

 ## HTML
 For this I used one global container to hold all the pages content, then divided this up into two div `cards`.
 The first is a login html form and the second div is a create account div.
+For mobile devices the divs will stack.

 ## Javascript
 For the logic, I have completed the `validatePassword` function first using regEx to test the password.